fbrzd/ascii-rpg-engine/README.md

 - random: for common mechanics of rpgs (random encounter, moves, etc)
 - numpy: for manipulate maps efficent and simple

-Run your own game using: python3 game.py _folder-game-name_ _player-name_
+Run your own game using:
+- from terminal, using the python's interpreter: python3 rpg-engine.py
+- from terminal, using the compiled program: ./rpg-engine then input the folder name that contains the game data, and put your player name... that's all!

 Make a world just need write json files, plain text for maps and move music in folders.
+If not want tutorials, see the "own/" folder for a practical guide of a game "complete".
 Some features common in rpgs:

 ### Supported
 - random encounter by zones
 - stats hp, atk, gold
 - inventory for use items in overworld and battles
 - transport by specific tiles
-- npcs (heal/save, buy, talk, battle, give transports)
+- npcs (heal/save, buy, talk, battle, give transports, add party-members)
-- register of custom events done (only after npc'sinteract)
+- register of custom events done (only after npc's interact)
-- ... spawn npc by this events
+- ... spawn (or not) npc by this events
 - save game
+- stat's bonus for party members & and his "party-chat"

 ### Not Supported
-- party members (not yet, in planning)
 - class system (not yet, in planning)
 - more complex battle system (not planning)
 - scripted scenes (not yet, in planning)
 - spells/abilities (not yet)
+- text for intro/outro (very soon)

 ## Python implementation (better explain soon)
 The engine is divided in 3 "layers":
 - __screen.py__: this is the "low-level" layer, here print text/chars and add colors. curses module only works here.
 - __abstract.py__: this is a "middle" layer, contain the logic for make menus, messages-box & manipulate arrays for the maps.
-- __game.py__: this is the "high-level" layer, here management player and zone variables. starts, saves and ends games loads by extern files.
+- __rpg-engine.py__: this is the "high-level" layer, here management player and zone variables. starts, saves and ends games loads by extern files.

 ## Tutorial to make a World (Español)